 Math and writing placement are unique to each student and are determined during the admissions and intake advising process.
 Additional math or writing courses may be required prior to taking the math or writing program requirements in this degree.
-For more information on placement methods used, visit our college placement policy here (p.
-11).

 Students are required to take the following courses prior to the program courses.